This article was updated on April 4th, 2023

 Scabs are a common symptom of flea allergy dermatitis.
 Flea scabs can be found on the legs, inner thighs, stomach, lower-back, neck and ears of affected dogs.
 Dogs with heavy scabbing may need steroid medication, antibiotics, and medicated baths.

-Below is a picture of dog skin scabs after flea bites.
-Fleas are hard to spot but their droppings or eggs can usually be spotted in a dog’s coat.
+Below are pictures of dog skin scabs after flea bites.
 Dogs with fleas will typically excessively lick, scratch or even have scabs or hot spots.

 4. Flea poop (Flea excrement)

 Flea dirt (poop) can be found on dogs with flea allergies.
-It looks like little brown-black specks.
-You can test your dog for flea poop by parting the hair on his mid-back and collecting some specks with a wet paper towel.
+It looks like little brown-black specks, as shown on the pictures below.
+You can test your dog for flea poop by using a flea comb such as this one or by parting the hair on his mid-back and collecting some specks with a wet paper towel.
 If the specks are flea poop they will turn red (like blood) when rubbed on the paper towel.

 5. Fleas